gyaresu/passbolt-api-tools/README.md

 ## Documentation

 ### Script Documentation
-Each script includes comprehensive help documentation that can be accessed using Python's built-in help system:
+Each script includes help documentation that can be accessed using Python's built-in help system:

 ```bash
 # View full script documentation